eddiejessup/hex2/hex/src/Hex/notes.md

     - If we are resolving, we pass through all lex-tokens as 'unresolved-tokens' containing the lex-tokens.
 No lookup of any symbols
     - If we are not-resolving, we look up control-symbols in the internal-state.
 Non-control-symbols like normal letters and stuff, are treated the same as when resolving.
 - Expansion takes 'resolved tokens', and produces 'primitive tokens'
+  - Expansion in fact does some parsing, so it might turn out that this gets quite intermingled with the 'Parsing' stage.
+That isn't worked out quite yet as I have the code now.
+- Parsing takes 'primitive tokens' and produces 'commands'.

 ## What order does stuff happen in?